Oaxaca City Guide: Travel Tips And The Best Spots

 • Zandunga Sabor Istmeño Centro: Beautifully designed restaurant with a modern take on local cuisine

-• Tacos Roy: The tacos al pastor with the most delicious tortillas I ever had!—Oaxaca is known for its corn.
+• Tacos Roy: The tacos al pastor with the most delicious tortillas I’ve ever had!—Oaxaca is known for its corn.

 • Restaurante el Andariego: Traditional dishes served inside a hotel, it got recommended to me by locals.

-• Mercado Benito Juárez: A indoor market with lots of food stands frequented by locals
+• Mercado Benito Juárez: An indoor market with lots of food stands frequented by locals

 • Mezcalogia: Cozy mezcal bar, offering mostly straight mezcal and a few mezcal-based cocktails